KengoTODA/actions-setup-docker-compose/README.md

 This action downloads the `docker-compose` command and add it to the `PATH` for following executions.
 It supports the Linux environment only.

+⚠ The `docker-compose` command is now deprecated, consider to use the `docker compose` sub command instead.
+Refer to [Docker official blog](https://www.docker.com/blog/announcing-compose-v2-general-availability/) for detail.

 ## How to use

 Add a step to your workflow like below: